 Core Wrap At a Glance

-Primarily, the core wrap is responsible for keeping the fluff and superabsorbent polymer (SAP) matrix contained at the center of the core.
-But also noteworthy is the fact that the adhesives used to seal the core wrap and bond adjacent materials are essential to preventing core shifting.
-Keeping the core in place creates a more comfortable fit for the wearer and helps ensure optimal performance during use.
+The core wrap’s main job is to keep the fluff and superabsorbent polymer (SAP) matrix contained at the center of the core.
+It is also important to note that the adhesives used to seal the core wrap and bond adjacent materials prevent core shifting.
+Keeping the core in place creates a more comfortable fit for the wearer and allows for best performance during use.

 There are two types of core wraps manufacturers typically use today:

-- Nonwoven wraps, which achieve faster absorption but do not reduce the risk of core crack leakage.
+- Nonwoven wraps, which have faster absorption but do not reduce the risk of core crack leakage.

-- Tissue wraps, which have slower absorption but are known for helping active users stay drier with less rewet and are more resilient to core cracking.
+- Tissue wraps, which have slower absorption but are known for helping active users stay drier with less rewet and hold up better against core cracking.

-In some cases, disposable hygiene producers are exploring opportunities to eliminate the core wrap entirely to create thinner products.
-This makes selecting the right construction adhesives critical for core integrity, as the responsibility for stabilizing the fluff and SAP matrix rests on the adhesives.
+In some cases, disposable hygiene producers are looking for ways to completely eliminate the core wrap to create thinner products.
+To do this, one must choose the right construction adhesives for core integrity, as the adhesives are responsible for stabilizing the fluff and SAP matrix.